JavaScript Client

 coordinates: Array<[number, number, number, number]>;

-// Confidence values for the face detection per frame.
+// Confidence values for the face per frame.

 confidence: number[];